By Xam Riche on April 25, 2026 • 12 min read

 Download the IBS-D Mechanism Routing Checklist if you need help deciding whether the next route is food cleanup, urgency-focused IBS-D care, pain-amplification support, or medical evaluation.

-| Situation | Best next read | Why |
+| Dominant pattern | Best next read | Why |

 |---|---|---|

-| You need the practical IBS-D diet layer | IBS-D and low FODMAP | It helps clean up urgency triggers without turning the diet into over-restriction |
+| The IBS-D diet layer is still messy | IBS-D and low FODMAP | It helps reduce urgency triggers without turning the diet into over-restriction. |

-| Pain feels amplified even when bowel speed is not the only issue | Stress, sex, and chronic visceral pain | It explains visceral hypersensitivity and why pain can become self-reinforcing |
+| Pain feels amplified even when bowel speed is not the only issue | Stress, sex, and chronic visceral pain | It routes pain-volume problems into gut-brain care. |

 Serotonin gives IBS-D a more precise mechanism story.
 It helps explain why some people have urgency, fast transit, and diarrhea that are not fully solved by cutting another food.